-So, you want to know about the best Warhammer 40K games in 2022?
-While Games Workshop’s licensing history has been a bit sporadic, the grim darkness of the far future is one place the company has consistently experimented with in terms of digital adaptations.
+So, you want to know about the best Warhammer 40K games?
+While Games Workshop’s licensing history has been a bit sporadic, the grim darkness of the far future is one place the company has consistently experimented with regarding digital adaptations.

-Some of the best Warhammer 40K games are from decades ago, but after a brief wobbly spell in the middle, we’re finally getting some decent digital grimdark adaptations of the physical tabletop game, but we’re also being treated to space games and even action-adventure RPG games as well.
-We’re not here to highlight our ancient battle-brothers of 40k games of yore – they’ve had their time in the sun.
-We want to highlight the best Warhammer 40k games that have been released in more recent times.
+It should be no surprise to fans that the best Warhammer 40K games ever made are from aeons ago.
+Still, after a brief wobbly spell in the middle, we’re finally getting some decent digital grimdark adaptations of the physical tabletop game that come close to the quality of those classics.
+Genre variety is a big thing here as we’re also being treated to space games and even action-adventure RPG games.
+We’re not here to highlight our ancient battle brothers of 40K games of yore – they’ve had their time in the sun.
+Instead, we want to highlight the best Warhammer 40K games that have been released in more recent times.

 - Space Marine